withdave/qlik/snippets/qcs_exporting_content.md

 Tenant or analytics admins will be able to export apps from any private/ shared space.

+It is not possible to export objects from within an app in a shared space that aren't owned by the exporting user (i.e. those which aren't approved/ public).

 ### Applications (managed spaces)

 It is not possible to export applications in managed spaces via the hub or management console.

+It is not possible to export objects from within an app in a managed space that aren't owned by the exporting user.

 The alternatives are:
 * Export a copy of the app from a shared space (if it exists), or from the QSEoW platform that's distributing the app to that managed space (if distributed)